djb61230/slint/README.md

 [matryoshka-name-tool](https://github.com/essandess/matryoshka-name-tool).
 Comskip mentions the use of matryoshka-name-tool to perform this task for the Mac.
 Unfortunately I could not get matryoshka-name-tool to work.
-It's most likely an operator error on my part and since I'm not a Python user I thought I'd spend a day or two writing similar functionality instead of hacking the matryoshka-name-tool script.
+It's most likely an operator error on my part and since I'm not a Python user I thought I'd spend a day or two writing similar functionality in Java instead of hacking the matryoshka-name-tool script.

 I came to building Comskip for my project [jflicks(source)](https://github.com/djb61230/jflicks) and [jflicks.org](http://www.jflicks.org).
 I have personally used Comskip before (it is terrific) but I hadn't